Xubuntu/wiki.xubuntu.org/Article-Series.md

 -   Using the presentation mode
 -   Panel layout switching (could be presented with a brief tutorial to create some kind of panel layout)
--   Change the key used to grab and move windows
 -   Using workspaces (no specific idea, feel free to suggest)

 ### Written articles